-Using a sharp knife, slice each chicken breast in half to get a thinner sliced chicken breast - butterflying the cutlets.
+Using a sharp knife, slice each chicken breast horizontally in half to get a thinner sliced chicken breast - "butterflying" the cutlets.
 Depending on how thin you slice the chicken breast, you could get 2 to 3 slices per chicken breast.

-Using a meat mallet, pound each piece of chicken between sheets of wax paper till 1/4" thick.
+Using a meat mallet, pound each piece of chicken between sheets of parchment paper till 1/4" thick.

-Dip chicken in eggs, then dredge in breadcrumbs.
+Dip chicken in the beaten egg, then dredge in breadcrumbs.

 Heat oil in large skillet over medium heat.